Praveen-s-knply/my_tennis_club/README.md

 #this is a django study project using git
+#praveen added some data